-The Master of Arts in behavior analysis in the Department of Psychology at Western Michigan University prepares students for doctoral study work or for work at the M.A. level with individuals and organizations in developmental disabilities, mental illness, substance abuse, community mental health, education, government, business and industry.
+The Master of Arts in behavior analysis in the Department of Psychology at Western Michigan University prepares students for doctoral study work or employment at the M.A. level in developmental disabilities, mental illness, substance abuse, education, government, and business and industry.

 A minimum of 36 hours is required, and a minimum grade of B is required in all coursework in the program.